 Frequently Asked Questions

 The NC MOC Program was created to give physicians an institutional resource for MOC requirements, thereby alleviating the administrative burden of working directly with his/her specialty board.
 In cases with large groups involving multiple specialty boards, working with each board directly could be quite burdensome.
-We also provide resources for questions about MOC and guidance on selecting, developing, and implementing QI efforts, and we do all this at no charge to you.
+We also provide resources for guidance and guidance on selecting, developing, and implementing QI efforts, and we do all this at no charge to you.

 When did the University of North Carolina at Chapel Hill become an ABMS approved Portfolio Sponsor?

 The NC MOC Program was approved as an ABMS Multi-Specialty Portfolio Program Sponsor in September 2015.